-Ride on an abandoned railbed with beautiful bridges, and the wonderful variety of wilderness and open vistas of the sea.
-The longer route also includes 40km on the Aspotogan Peninsula – a popular coastal ride with locals.
+Ride on the traffic-free trail, through Western Shore, and after crossing martin’s River, head to Indian Point Road and Mahone Bay.
+The longer route today also includes 40km on the Aspotogan Peninsula – a coastal road ride popular with locals.
 You will pass through traditional fishing villages of Blandford, Aspotogan, and Northwest Cove, and by the beach at Bayswater.
 You can make extra side trips to see where the biggest whaling station in Eastern North America used to operate in “New” Harbour; to gaze at the distant lighthouse on East Ironbound Island, and to see one couple’s fantasy, a fairytale castle that inspires myths and tales.
 Your destination is the oft-photographed town of Mahone Bay where there are hidden coffee shops, proud artisans, beautiful boats, and a maritime village feel.

 Mahone Bay to Lunenburg.
 12km, 25km, 32km, or 45km.

 Today begins with one of Nova Scotia’s nicest rides, on our favourite stretch of coastal country road.
 The pavement seems built for bikes to follow the pretty coast.
 The basic ride is short – just 12km to Lunenburg, and it’s nice to allow time to explore that tiny but bustling shipbuilders’ town, a UNESCO World Heritage Site, but you will have several excellent options to extend your ride to include the private beach at the end of Second Peninsula, and/or the iconic fish shacks on quiet roads in Blue Rocks and Stonehurst.

 Bluenose Lodge, or The Lunenburg Inn, or Smugglers Cove Inn; Lunenburg